Pyman11/nitk-stockiq/README.md

 2. WxPython was used to create the GUI framework. (https://docs.wxpython.org)
 3. Matplotlib was used for plotting graphs (https://matplotlib.org/stable/index.html)
 4. Yfinance was used to gather stock related data (https://pypi.org/project/yfinance)

+NOTE: IF THE PROGRAM IS CUTTING OUT FROM THE SCREEN, IT IS RECOMMENDED TO KEEP THE SCREEN ZOOM at 100% INSTEAD OF 125% OR 150% TO ENABLE SMOOTH PERFORMANCE.